A food mill is a tool that you use to both purée and strain soft or already-cooked foods. There are both manual and electric models available.

-How good a quality of Food Mill you should pay for depends on how often you think you’ll use it.
+How good a quality of food mill you should pay for depends on how often you think you’ll use it.
 The price varies based on:

 You can buy food mill attachments for some food processors.

-Many think a Food Mill will do everything a Ricer will do, and more, making it a more versatile tool that is likely to be used more often.
-Still, many Food Mills languish in the back of cupboards.
+Many think a food mill will do everything a ricer will do, and more, making it a more versatile tool that is likely to be used more often.
+Still, many food mills languish in the back of cupboards.

-A chinoise will purée more finely.
+A chinois will purée more finely.

-Pieces of food need to be small enough so that they can get caught by the turning disk;
+- Pieces of food need to be small enough so that they can get caught by the turning disk;

-Peel will get trapped in and clog up the disk;
+- Peel will get trapped in and clog up the disk;

-Food can just get pushed around inside the mill instead of passing through it (some mills have a fixed blade in them that prevents food from simply spinning around inside);
+- Food can just get pushed around inside the mill instead of passing through it (some mills have a fixed blade in them that prevents food from simply spinning around inside);

-The holes easily plug up, meaning you are constantly stopping and scraping them clean.
+- The holes easily plug up, meaning you are constantly stopping and scraping them clean.
 With higher capacity ones, you don’t have to do this as often;

-Anything put through a food mill comes out pretty much uniformly smooth.
+- Anything put through a food mill comes out pretty much uniformly smooth.
 Don’t expect to be able to have any kind of coarse or uneven texture, even where desirable;

-Raw tomatoes are hard to push through;
+- Raw tomatoes are hard to push through.

-Can strain out seeds and skin from items such as tomatoes and puréed chiles, out of berries for seedless jams;
+- Can strain out seeds and skin from items such as tomatoes and puréed chiles, out of berries for seedless jams;

-Can be used for making fruit butters;
+- Can be used for making fruit butters;

-Puréeing vegetables for soup, gazpacho;
+- Puréeing vegetables for soup, gazpacho;

-Some think a Food Mill is easier to clean than a food processor.
+Some think a food mill is easier to clean than a food processor.
 You just run water through it, and maybe use a dish-washing brush if you have one.